cjmoreno094/Fitness-Friend/docs/tutorials/before-you-begin-tracking.md

 To download each file:
 1. Move your cursor over the filename and select the link that appears.
 2. Locate the download button on the top right corner of the panel, indicated by a down arrow, and click it.
-3. Repeat this process for the `comic-book-database.json` file and one of the startup scripts: `start-server.sh` for macOS and Linux or `start-server.bat` for Windows.
+3. Repeat this process for the `fitness-tracking-db-source.json` file and one of the startup scripts: `start-server.sh` for macOS and Linux or `start-server.bat` for Windows.

 ## Step 3: Run the JSON server

-1. Navigate to the directory where you downloaded comic-book-database.json and the start scripts.
+1. Navigate to the directory where you downloaded fitness-tracking-db-source.json and the start scripts.
 2. On Windows, double-click the `start-server.bat` file to start the service.
 On macOS or Linux, open the terminal, `cd` <directory name> where you downloaded the files, and type `./start-server.sh`.
 That runs the script in the current directory.
-If that doesn’t work, type `json-server comic-book-database.json`.
+If that doesn’t work, type `json-server -w fitness-tracking-db-source.json`.
 You should see some text to show the service is running:

     ```
      \{^_^}/ hi!